 In the last 12 months, our agency has worked with more than 50 freelancers.
 Fifty.
 And we found almost all of them unsuitable for the job.

-Going through dozens of freelancer test projects and assignments to find someone who can meet our expectations was time-consuming, costly, and exhausting.
-We want to save you that hassle, so based on our experience, we made this quick checklist for anyone who wants to hire a remote freelancer or become one.
+Going through dozens of freelancer test projects and assignments to find someone who could meet our expectations was time-consuming, costly, and exhausting.
+We want to save you that hassle, so based on our experience, we made this quick checklist for anyone interested in hiring freelancers to work remotely.

 Everyone is entitled to take a break from work now and then (and we encourage you to do this often!).
-But we would appreciate at least a few days’ notice when a person knows they won’t be available to take on new project work.
+But we would appreciate a few days’ notice when someone knows they won’t be available to take on new project work.
 Mutual respect and accountability are essential when hiring freelancers and working remotely with them.

 2. Effective written communication